jonatanpetersson/jp-weld/README.md

         |-- ComponentName.css
 ```

-weld is now also directory agnostic, meaning you can put any component in any sub directory inside /components.
+weld is now also directory agnostic, meaning you can put any component in any sub directory inside /Components.
-Components must be injected in each html as `<ComponentName />`, using the same name as the file.
+Components must be injected in each html as `<ComponentName />`, using the same name as the file(s).

 ### Compiling